elsadaysianturi/TodoList/README.md

 # Todo List App

-A simple Todo List app built with **React Native**.
+A Todo List app built with **React Native**.
 This app allows users to add, complete, and remove tasks.

 ---